Karen Wang - Our Sales Director

 Beijing, Xian, Shanghai, Guilin, Yangtze River Cruise, Yunnan, Sichuan, Hong Kong...

-Why not take the advantages of Karen's Tibet and China travel experience to design a trip just for you, that suits your budget and interests.
+Why not take the advantages of Karen's experience and knowledge to design a trip just for you, that suits your budget and interests.
 She always tries her best to make sure every client can enjoy a lifetime experience with us.

 Biography